 - Find candidates by House or Senate district number or find candidates by name in the Candidate Q&A section of our website.
 Get help identifying your House and Senate district numbers: Find Your Legislators, or call our office for assistance: 601.961.4551

-- Determine whether the elections in your legislative districts will be decided in the August 6 Primary or in the November 5 General Election (See the Secretary of State’s Qualifying List)
+- Determine whether the elections in your legislative districts will be decided in the Primary Election or in the General Election (check candidate qualifying list on Secretary of State’s website)

 - If all candidates in a race are from the same party, the race will be decided in the Primary Election

 - If the race includes candidates from more than one party, the race will be decided in the General Election

 This could be the most important time you spend this year…

 Face-to-face meetings with candidates are the best means of communicating your own values to candidates, ensuring that you understand their true positions, and holding their feet to the fire during legislative sessions.

 - Ask a group of friends to join you for the meeting